rpede/MobileProgramming24/_backend_as_a_service/introduction.md

 # What is Backend as a Service

-BaaS provides app (or frontend) developers with a easy way to get backend functionality without having to build a full-blown backend from scratch.
+BaaS provides app (or frontend) developers with an easy way to get backend functionality without having to build a full-blown backend from scratch.

 A BaaS consists of a bunch of tightly integrated services that each solve part